bernhardAxonIvy/doc/source/store/extension/reporting.rst

    ``your_ivy_workspace/.metadata/.plugins/ch.ivyteam.ivy.designer.reporting.ui/lastReportconfiguration.xml``

 Save the Configuration...
-   Report configurations can be stored for later re-usal.
+   Report configurations can be stored for later reuse.
    The default location for report configurations is ``IvyDesigner/reporting/configurations/``.